revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/HTML-CSS/CSS Introduction.md

 ---

-38. Can you add 3D transformations to our project using CSS?
+38. How can we do 3D transformations using CSS?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes, 3D transformations can be used to change elements.
+3D transformations can be used to change elements.
 The elements in 3D transformation are rotated along the X, Y, and Z axes.

 There are three main transformation types that are mentioned below:

    - rotateX()
    - rotateY()
    - rotateZ()